awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 .. meta::
     :description: How to create, list, or delete a bucket using the AWS SDK for Java 2.0.
-    :keywords: Amazon S3, AWS SDK for Java 2.0, create bucket, list bucket, delete bucket, delete versioned bucket
+    :keywords: Amazon Simple Storage Service, Amazon S3, AWS SDK for Java 2.0, S3 code examples

-Every object (file) in |S3| must reside within a *bucket*, which represents a collection (container) of objects.
-Each bucket is known by a *key* (name), which must be unique.
+Every object (file) in |S3| must reside within a *bucket*.
+A bucket represents a collection (container) of objects.
+Each bucket must have a unique *key* (name).
 For detailed information about buckets and their configuration, see :s3-dg:`Working with Amazon S3 Buckets <UsingBucket>` in the |s3-dg|.